 Eze 36:22-27 "Por tanto, di a la casa de Israel: así ha dicho JEHOVÁ el SEÑOR: no lo hago por vosotros, oh casa de Israel, sino por causa de MI SANTO NOMBRE, el cual profanasteis vosotros entre las naciones adonde habéis llegado.
 Y santificaré MI GRANDE NOMBRE, profanado entre las naciones, el cual profanasteis vosotros en medio de ellas; y sabrán las naciones que YO SOY JEHOVÁ, dice JEHOVÁ el SEÑOR, cuando sea santificado en vosotros delante de sus ojos.
 Y YO os tomaré de las naciones, y os recogeré de todas las tierras, y os traeré a vuestro país.
 Esparciré sobre vosotros agua limpia, y seréis limpiados de todas vuestras inmundicias; y de todos vuestros ídolos os limpiaré.
 Os daré corazón nuevo, y pondré espíritu nuevo dentro de vosotros; y quitaré de vuestra carne el corazón de piedra, y os daré un corazón de carne.
 Y pondré dentro de vosotros Mi ESPÍRITU, y haré que andéis en mis estatutos, y guardéis mis preceptos, y los pongáis por obra."

+ENGLISH Great ideas usually come from the most unexpected places or situations, sometimes an outstanding design arises from what others consider ordinary or from a series of events, apparently without connection between them, some people would call it: the butterfly effect...
 On the one hand, some years after the end of the World War II, more precisely the early years of the decade of the 50s, the men of the US military were returning to their homeland and during their hectic journey, they noticed the marked differences between the style of the european cars and those made in Detroit.

 They saw splendid albeit rather small sport cars like the MG, Triumph or Jaguar, inter alia and they were fascinated by those models; somehow they let the american automotive industry to know that they would buy something similar, but made locally.

-On the other hand, we have Lewis D. Crusoe and George Walker (former GM executive and chief stylist in Ford, respectively) visiting an Auto Show in Paris, looking at one of those european sport cars and thinking: "we should have something like that"
+On the other hand, we have Lewis D. Crusoe and George Walker (former GM executive and chief stylist in Ford, respectively) visiting an Auto Show in Paris, looking at one of those european sport cars and thinking: "we should have something like that".

 Two different facts and maybe others not considered until now, converging for the development of an american classic that found the way into the heart of many car lovers, including servicemen...